-Over four days in November the George Town Literary Festival (GTLF) will return to Penang for the first time since the pandemic lockdowns.
+Over four days in November 2022, the George Town Literary Festival (GTLF) returned to Penang for the first time since the pandemic lockdowns.
 GTLF is Malaysia’s largest international literary festival and is one of the best-recognised platforms for free speech in Malaysia.

-We’re proud to continue supporting this innovative festival from 24 to 27 November we will be sharing key moments from the festival on our social media channels.
+We’re proud to have continued our support of this innovative festival held on 24 to 27 November 2022 and have shared key moments from the festival on our social media channels.

 GTLF is Malaysia’s largest international literary festival.
 The festival believes in the power of expression and is committed to being one of the most urgent, vital and provocative literary festivals in the region.
-This year’s theme is ‘Taming the Wild’, exploring the complex relationship between Wilderness and Human Nature.
+The year 2022 theme was ‘Taming the Wild’, exploring the complex relationship between Wilderness and Human Nature.

 British Council supported works at GTLF 2022